AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

 But we don’t live in a sane world, and AMD knows that.
 And it’s hard to argue with AMD’s reasoning behind the pricing.
 It has invested a lot in competing in the GPU segment, so it’s going to want to raise prices eventually.
 So why wouldn’t it do that now when the market has proven that it’s willing to pay a higher price for any and all GPUs.

 It’s a frustrating reality, but it’s one that AMD is compelled to capitalize on for the sake of its bottom line and its stakeholders.
-Hopefully some of that extra revenue goes toward improving the supply chain in the future.
+Hopefully, some of that extra revenue goes toward improving the supply chain in the future.

 The AMD Radeon RX 6700 XT GPU is available starting March 18 for $479 (ha!).
 AMD provided a sample unit for the purpose of this review.